A systems-thinking perspective on individual and collective human behaviour, information systems and social design.

 Overview

-- This is an effort to put forth content in a way it comprehensively explains the individual and collective human behaviour entwined with environment and social systems across scales.
+- This is an effort to put forth content in a way that comprehensively explains the individual and collective human behaviour entwined with environment and social systems across scales.

-- How humans obey and divide.
-How information and incentives influences social structure.
+- Understand how humans obey and divide, how information and incentives influence social structure.

-- This approach integrates existing work across various fields(psychology, information science, systems theory, evolutionary history) and extend these perspectives wherever necessary.
+- This approach integrates existing work across various fields(psychology, information science, systems theory, evolutionary history) and extends these perspectives wherever necessary.

 - This is in beta and actively in progress— open to refinement, falsification, and extension.